Ayasameh1/Ayasameh1.github.io/README.md

 ```

--You can use the & operator with overloaded functions only in an initialization or assignment where the left
+- You can use the & operator with overloaded functions only in an initialization or assignment where the left
 side uniquely determines which version of the overloaded function is used.

--& to declare a reference to a type
+- & to declare a reference to a type
 if & is at the left of var(in this case it must be used in variable declaration), that means you expect a
 refrence to the declared type.